nicolasduminil/50-shades-of-rest/README.md

 The RESTeasy documentation, as well as the Jakarta RESTful Web Services specifications, are at your disposal for more details about the use of the classes, interfaces and annotations summarized in the tables above.
-However, a more empiric approach, for unatients, is to look at an example.
+However, a more empiric approach, for unpatients, is to look at an example.

 Throughout this booklet, in order to illustrate the presented material, we'll be using a real world use case consisting in a simplified order management system.